 This is something that is debated the world over, argued over in homes, discussed in playgroups, thought about wistfully in hot, stuffy offices, seethed over resentfully on fraught rainy days.
 I actually believe that there is no answer.
 It varies from day to day, mood to mood, job to job.
 If you compare a day working on a beach bar to taking two children with you for a much needed haircut, well, no contest, but equally pitting a perfect day of sunshine and ice-cream against a day of deadline angst in a highly pressured environment is a no brainer too.

 I can only tell you about my day as I experienced it, on the surface, an idyllic summer day; hot sun, friends, a new place to explore.
 In reality though, it wasn’t really relaxing.
-There were the usual car wars on the way there, a gorgeous canal, (read: massive chance of death), we settled down for a picnic but with 5 children between us there was lots of wandering off, an accident of the soggy pants variety, a teeny baby needing cuddles, (seriously, that is definitely not a hardship where I’m concerned!), then a move to the water park, lots of faff getting everyone changed and trying to coat all their wiggly bodies in suncream, then the usual in, out, in, out (luckily no shaking it all about, small boy’s bits stayed in his shorts for once!), of the entrance gate, back and forth for more food, to ask to go to the sandpit, to ask for towels, to go back in to the water park in the towels, more cold, more food, more changing, then ice-creams, and then the post ice-cream crazy time behaviour that almost resulted in losing a couple to the murky depths of the canal.
+There were the usual car wars on the way there, a gorgeous canal, (read: massive chance of death), and although we settled down for a picnic, with 5 children between us there was lots of wandering off, an accident of the soggy pants variety, a teeny baby needing cuddles, (seriously, that is definitely not a hardship where I’m concerned!), then a move to the water park.
+This resulted in lots of faff getting everyone changed and trying to coat all their wriggly bodies in suncream, then the usual in, out, in, out (luckily no shaking it all about, all the boys kept their shorts on for once!), of the entrance gate, back and forth for more food, to ask to go to the sandpit, to ask for towels, too cold, too hot, more cold, more food, more changing, then ice-creams, and then the post ice-cream crazy time behaviour that almost resulted in losing a couple to the murky depths of the canal.

-I know that that is what my husband misses most whilst working, just having the opportunity to watch these little beings we created taking wonder in a ladybird, a funny shaped leaf, a really big bird poo, (unfortunately anything bodily function related causes great fascination at the moment!), and I get to cuddle them and kiss grazed knees, feel their sticky little hand gripping mine with total trust in me as they clamber over the obstacle course.
+So although he had peace and a chance to drink hot tea, I know that that is what my husband misses most whilst working, is just having the opportunity to watch these little beings we created taking wonder in a ladybird, a funny shaped leaf, a really big bird poo, (unfortunately anything bodily function related causes great fascination at the moment!), and he’s a little bit jealous that I get to cuddle them and kiss grazed knees, feel their sticky little hand gripping mine with total trust in me as they clamber over the obstacle course.

-Plus the biggest bonus of all is that he has missed them so much in the day, when we get home, he is fresh, not worn down and snappy like me, so he gladly relinquishes charge from me, he is thrilled to see them, and they him, he gives them a new energy and happily baths them and reads them a story without rattling through each page, not taking questions or observations as I would have.
+I suppose for me, the biggest bonus of all is that he has missed them so much in the day, so we get home, he is fresh, not worn down and snappy like me, and he gladly relinquishes charge from me, he is thrilled to see them, and they him, he gives them a new energy and happily baths them and reads them a story without rattling through each page, not taking questions or observations as I would have.

-Although he does get the worst of them, the overtired, end of day tears and tantrums, especially bad if they’ve had a busy fun filled day as we have today.
+He does get the worst of them though, the overtired, end of day tears and tantrums, especially bad if they’ve had a busy fun filled day as we have today.

 So who has it best?
+It really can only be judged on a day by day basis in my opinion.
 Today I’d say me but actually I think we will both be looking forward to that moment of still when we can both sit down and enjoy the peace and calm of each other’s company, the ability to finish a conversation with a hot cup of tea……providing I don’t doze off embarrassingly early that is!